When your ex won’t move out

 It is very difficult to convince a court that it is proper for a sole occupancy order to be made where there has not been domestic violence and there is no risk of harm to a party or children.

-In the recent case of Tailor, it was successfully argued that the Wife should be ordered to leave the home.
+In the case of Tailor, it was successfully argued that the Wife should be ordered to leave the home.
 This case involved a very elderly couple and the Husband successfully argued that the wife’s presence and harassment of him in his frail state was significantly harming his health.

 One important factor which supported the making of an order in this case was that the Wife had alternative accommodation available to her and the Husband has agreed to continue to financially support her.